 The daily commute from the suburbs to the downtown city is a dreaded reality for many.
 Congested roads and highways result in road rage and stress before the workday has even started.
 Millennials and Gen Z have grown up with their parents driving them to school and frustrated by the rush hour.

 Modern cities have already designed mobility solutions that will reduce the need for privately owned cars significantly.
+This content is owned by moc.sotuaytsur.
 Cities such as London have made it increasingly difficult to own and drive privately owned cars in the city center.
 High toll fees and parking fees make it prohibitively expensive to own a car in London.

 The public transport and transport on-demand services have made owning a car redundant.
 Some families in London have resorted to car sharing.
 They take turns using the car when a car is needed.
 The cost for the car and parking and all the other associated costs are shared.

 The new cities rising in Asia are designed with public transport systems and extensive pedestrian walkways.
-The use of bicycles is safe due to the lack of cars and busses in the city centers.
-The space previously wasted on roads is now used for gardens and walkways.
+The use of bicycles is safe due to the lack of cars and buses in the city centers.
+The space previously utilized by roads is now used for gardens and walkways.
 Underground, a network of tunnels connects the city metro to the suburbs, where bus lanes take people home to the outlying residential areas.

 The city has become a safe, clean, and pleasant place to live, work, and shop.
 It is no longer deserted after the 5 PM exodus to the suburbs.
 At night the city is alive with shops, bars, and restaurants, and the nighttime and daytime productivity is the same.